Diamond Certification: Best Grading Labs in 2024

 Consistency in Results

-One of the reasons for the dominance of AGS and GIA in the industry is their consistent and accurate grading.
+One reason for AGS and GIA's dominance in the industry is their consistent and accurate grading.
 If a dealer were to send a diamond to AGS or GIA for evaluation, they would likely receive very similar grading results with minimal discrepancies.
 Some level of slight variation is considered acceptable within the industry.

 Organizational Structure Matters

 AGS operates as a membership organization, while GIA is a non-profit entity.
 Both AGS and GIA are regarded as more objective than other labs when it comes to grading diamonds.
-Their organizational structures focus on maintaining consistent and accurate grading standards, which influences their objectivity.
+Their organizational structures focus on maintaining consistent and accurate grading standards, influencing their objectivity.

-On the other hand, some commercial labs are profit-driven and more customer-oriented toward diamond merchants.
-This can lead to discrepancies in grading results.
+On the other hand, some commercial labs are profit-driven and more customer-oriented toward diamond merchants, which can lead to discrepancies in grading results.
 Commercial labs may sometimes assign slightly higher grades on average than AGS or GIA to satisfy their clients.

 Buyer's Perspective